Digoxin Oral SolutionPronunciation

 - Advise patients that digoxin is a cardiac glycoside used to treat heart failure and heart arrhythmias.
 Digoxin helps the heart beat more efficiently in adults and pediatric patients and decreases the heart rate at rest during abnormal rhythms in adults.

 - Instruct patients to take this medication as directed by their physician.
 The dose of digoxin should not be adjusted without consulting with a physician or other healthcare professional.

 - Advise patients that many drugs can interact with digoxin.
 Patients should be instructed to inform their doctor and pharmacist if they are taking any over the counter medications, including herbal medication, or are started on a new prescription.

 - The patient should be made aware that blood tests will be necessary to ensure that their digoxin dose is appropriate for them.

-- Advise patients to contact their doctor or a health care professional if they experience nausea, vomiting, persistent diarrhea, confusion, weakness, or visual disturbances (including blurred vision, green-yellow color disturbances, halo effect) as these could be signs that the dose of digoxin may be too high.
+- Advise patients to contact their doctor or a healthcare professional if they experience nausea, vomiting, persistent diarrhea, confusion, weakness, or visual disturbances (including blurred vision, green-yellow color disturbances, halo effect) as these could be signs that the dose of digoxin may be too high.

-- Advise parents or caregivers that the symptoms of having too high digoxin doses may be difficult to recognize in infants and pediatric patients.
+- Advise parents and caregivers that the symptoms of having too high digoxin doses may be difficult to recognize in infants and pediatric patients.
 Symptoms such as weight loss, failure to thrive in infants, abdominal pain, and behavioral disturbances may be indications of digoxin toxicity.